Jerik Cruz

 MIT | Political Science

 Among others, my projects have been supported by the APSA/NSF Doctoral Dissertation Improvement Grant, Microsoft’s AI Economy Institute, the Institute for Humane Studies Junior Fellowship, the Southeast Asia Research Group, and Canada’s International Development Research Centre.
-My research has received paper awards from APSA’s Science, Technology, and Environmental Politics section, while my ongoing work on the OpenAudit inititative, which leverages agentic AI to advance governance research and accountability advocacy in the Philippines, has also been honored with the MIT Open Data Prize.
+My research has also received the American Political Science Association’s Best Paper in Science, Technology, and Environmental Politics Award, while my work on the OpenAudit inititative, which leverages agentic AI to advance governance research and advocacy in the Philippines, was a winner of the MIT Open Data Prize.
+You can access the OpenAudit website here.